2011 FIFA Women's World Cup: Qualified teams

 Colombia and Equatorial Guinea made their debuts in the FIFA Women's World Cup.
 Brazil, Germany, Japan, Nigeria, Norway, Sweden and the United States maintained their streak of qualifying for all six tournaments so far, while China PR failed to qualify for the first time ever.
 This is Mexico's first appearance since 1999 and France's first appearance since 2003.
-As of 2023, this is the last time that Equatorial Guinea and tournament stalwarts North Korea—who were banned from the 2015 tournament and was inactive from 2019 to 2023—qualified, as well as the last time the Netherlands, Spain, South Korea, and China (only time) failed to qualify.
+As of 2027, this is the last time that Equatorial Guinea qualified for the tournament while tournament stalwarts North Korea—who were banned from the 2015 tournament and was inactive from 2019 to 2023 had their last appearance until 2027, as well as the last time the Netherlands, Spain, South Korea, and China (only time) failed to qualify.